ikyawthetpaing/nexus/README.md

    - Configure Firebase Authentication and Firestore.
    - Update Firebase configuration in the app.

-4. Run the app:
+4. Start the Development Server:

    ```
    npm start
    ```

+5. Run the App:

-5. Open the app on your mobile device using Expo or your preferred emulator.
+   - Scan the QR code with the Expo Go app on your iOS or Android device.
+   - Alternatively, press a to run the app on an Android emulator or i to run it on an iOS simulator.

 ## Usage